Fingal District Football Association: History

 The history of the Association goes back to the 1880s when the town of Mathinna was thriving due to gold mining and had three teams that played each other regularly.
 At this time, like most competitions in Australia at the time, the team that won the most games were awarded the premiership.

 There was a game between Fingal and St Marys recorded in 1884, but regular competition did not commence until the railway line was completed through the Fingal Valley in 1886.
 Two became three when Avoca joined.
 The Launceston Examiner reported on Saturday 9 August 1890 that a team from South Esk had journeyed to St Marys and played the local side with the visitors winning by seven points.

 Only two Premierships have been recorded, from 1891 and 1907 with Avoca winning both.
 The odd game was played during World War One and the competition didn't reform again until 1922.
 The participating clubs in the return season were St Marys, Rovers (Cornwall-Mt Nicholas), Fingal, Avoca and Mathinna.
 The Association was in recess again from 1934 to 1935.
-In 1936 Rovers played a draw with Avoca in the grand final, but they refused to play the next week in the replay resulting in a forfeit.
+In 1936 Rovers played a draw with Avoca in the grand final, The Rovers had already arranged for a game outside the Association and wanted a delay.
+When this was refused, they forfeited..
 The very next year Avoca received another forfeit, this time from St Marys who had won the original game only for a protest to be upheld and the game ordered replayed.
 St Marys had already arranged for a game outside the Association and wanted a delay.
 When this was refused, they forfeited.
 The Association remained more of less stable until World War 2, when the competition went into recess once again.
 The Rovers failed to re-appear once the recess ended in 1945.